byrdhytler/Crisis-in-the-Kremlin-2-Save-Editor/README.md

 Functionalities:
 1. Edit basic variables.
 2. Find and edit specific countries and characters with the searchbox.
+3. Change the situation of ongoing wars
-3. Quick buttons in Main Variable
+4. Quick buttons in Main Variable

    Loyal to the Cause: Change all loyalty values to 100